 Norrby took to his Twitter profile last week to show off his latest work, done in the iPhone X without external devices:

 no post effects, all in-camera. full write-up with source code coming soon pic.twitter.com/At0fzTQ8s9

 — ΛLGΘMΨSΓIC (@algomystic) February 26, 2018

-If you’re interested in the intricacies of his work, Norrby adds on his blog: “The iPhone X introduces 3D head tracking (face tracking) using its TrueDepth camera.
+On his blog, Norrby explains how he managed to create this illusion: “The iPhone X introduces 3D head tracking (face tracking) using its TrueDepth camera.
 This allows for inferring the 3D positions of the users eyes.
 Using the position of an eye and the device screen rectangle a non-symmetric camera frustum can be defined.
 The frustum defines an off-axis projection that when used for rendering on the device allows for objects appearing in front of, and behind the screen of the device.”
 The entire post can be seen here.

 Thanks!
 Yes you are correct.
 It is a monoscopic effect, so one eye should be closed for best effect.
 I mentioned that in the explainer vid.
 But when one eye is closed and it tracks good, the image really “pops”.
 And it works great for filming 🙂 https://t.co/vjz0rpR84D

 Other developers have previously used the ARKit to design a game that is played with your eyebrows, another take on a realistic inter-dimensional portal, and an interactive experience with BB-8 from Star Wars.